sand361049/rest-assured/oops.md

 The Benefit: You can write a single script that runs on Chrome, Firefox, or Safari by passing different driver objects to the same interface.

-## Where have you used the OPPS concepts in your Project.
+## Where have you used the OPPS concepts in your Project?
 OPPS is the backbone that transforms collection of scripts into a professional, maintainable framework and it is used heavily used in my project.
 Here are few examples from my project.

 1.**Base test Class (Inheritance)** : In my project there is base class which contains methods for *`@BeforeMethod` (initializing the driver)* and *`@AfterMethod` (closing the browser)*.
 Every specific test class  "inherits" from this BaseTest.